NATO intervention in Bosnia and Herzegovina: Srebrenica and the London Conference

 In July 1995, the Bosnian Serbs launched an attack on the Bosnian town of Srebrenica, ending with the deaths of approximately 8,000 civilians in the Srebrenica massacre.
 After the events at Srebrenica, 16 nations met at the London Conference, beginning on July 21, 1995, to consider new options for Bosnia.
 As a result of the conference, UN Secretary General Boutros Boutros-Ghali gave General Bernard Janvier, the UN military commander, the authority to request NATO airstrikes without consulting civilian UN officials, as a way to streamline the process.
 As a result of the conference, the North Atlantic Council and the UN also agreed to use NATO air strikes in response to attacks on any of the other safe areas in Bosnia.
 The participants at the conference also agreed in principle to the use of large-scale NATO air strikes in response to future acts of aggression by Serbs.

 Operation Deliberate Force

 After the London Conference, NATO planned an aggressive new air campaign against the Bosnian Serbs.
-On August 28, 1995, Serb forces launched a mortar shell at the Sarajevo marketplace killing 37 people.
+On August 28, 1995, Serb forces launched a mortar attack on Sarajevo's marketplace killing 37 people.
 Admiral Leighton Smith, the NATO commander recommended that NATO launch retaliatory air strikes under Operation Deliberate Force.
 On August 30, 1995, NATO officially launched Operation Deliberate Force with large-scale bombing of Serb targets.
 The airstrikes lasted until September 20, 1995 and involved attacks on 338 individual targets.